macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 5) Cleanup (2x SPRI) to remove enzymes and reaction buffer

+PLEASE NOTE AL & LK added 40 ul of water (as per Shishkin), bringing reaction volume up to 80 uL before begining the cleanup.

   - Add 2.0x reaction volume of Agencourt RNAClean XP beads (160 uL) and capture RNA on beads:
   - Incubate at room temperature, on HULA MIXER for 15min to bind RNA
   - Place on magnet for 5min, until solution is clear
   - Pipette out and discard clear solution
   - Add 200uL fresh 80% EtOH without removing from magnet, incubate for 30sec, Pipette off supernatant.
   - Repeat 80% EtOH wash.
 Let air dry for 5min
-  - Elute off beads with 24 uL nuclease free water
+  - Elute off beads with 7 uL nuclease free water if you are not trying to have any in reserve, which is what we are doing now

+PLEASE NOTE that Drummond says elute off beads with 24 uL of nuclease free water

+PLEASE NOTE AL & LK originally eluted off beads with 12 uL of nuclease free water.

 #### 5A) Proceed